 The next thing on the list of cheap things to do in NYC is to visit the New York Stock Exchange.
-Unfortunately, it’s not open for tours, but you can take pictures of the building.
+Unfortunately, tours are not open, but you can take pictures of the building.
 Wall Street and the Charging Bull are also nearby.

 The Metropolitan Museum of Art

-The huge Metropolitan Museum of Art presents over 5,000 years of art worldwide for everyone to see and appreciate.
-The Museum is in two iconic New York City locations—The Met Fifth Avenue and The Met Cloisters.
+The vast Metropolitan Museum of Art presents over 5,000 years of art worldwide for everyone to see and appreciate.
+The museum is in two iconic New York City locations—The Met Fifth Avenue and The Met Cloisters.
 You also have the opportunity to take part in The Met experience online.
-It is the largest gallery in the United States and allows you to explore exhibits like Chinese calligraphy, Classical sculpture, Egyptian mummies, Old Masters, Moorish textiles, Sumerian cuneiform tablets, Rococo fashion, armor worn by European monarchs, invaluable musical instruments, and many more.
+It is the largest gallery in the United States.
+It allows you to explore exhibits like Chinese calligraphy, Classical sculpture, Egyptian mummies, Old Masters, Moorish textiles, Sumerian cuneiform tablets, Rococo fashion, armor worn by European monarchs, invaluable musical instruments, and many more.

 National 9/11 Memorial and Museum